MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

    1. Choose **Get started** under **Reset this PC**.
    1. Follow the prompts to reset and reconfigure the device with the profile and compliance policies configured.

-After you have configured the device, complete a review and check the configuration.
+After you configure the device, complete a review and check the configuration.
 Confirm that the first device is configured correctly before continuing your deployment.

 ### Assign devices